naoto-1119/CRUD-TRY/README.md

-# Solo_Api_Project
+# CRUD TRY

 ## **Introduction**

-__*This was created during my time as a student at Code Chrysalis.*__ This repository uses Express and Typeorm for server and database connection.
+__*This was created during my time as a student at Code Chrysalis.
+Created in 1 day.*__ This repository uses Express and Typeorm/PostgresSQL for server and database.
 Providing CRUD API to GET/POST/PATCH/DELETE for a pre-set database schema.

 There are three tables(entities) prepared per below.